commerce-operations-foundation/mcp-reference-server/docs/README.md

-# Universal Order Interchange Standard
+# Order Network eXchange Standard

 ## Bringing Fulfillment into the Age of AI

-The Universal Order Interchange Standard (UOIS) is an open specification built on the Model Context Protocol (MCP) that enables seamless interaction between AI agents and fulfillment systems.
+The Order Network eXchange (onX) is an open specification built on the Model Context Protocol (MCP) that enables seamless interaction between AI agents and fulfillment systems.
 It provides a standardized interface for capturing, processing, and managing orders across the modern commerce ecosystem.

 ## 🚀 Quick Start